Posted by Arab American Institute on December 15, 2017 in Blog

 Posted by Arab American Institute on January 20, 2017 in Blog

 Download the Advocacy Road Map Here!
-The worsening trend of the U.S. government treating Arab Americans and American Muslims as communities solely defined by national security is a trend that stands to accelerate under the incoming Trump administration.
-There is a way that the 3.7 million Arab Americans, 35% of whom are Muslim, can strategically fight back on key issues where national security drivers infringe on our civil rights:Read more
+The worsening trend of the U.S. government treating Arab Americans and American Muslims as communities solely defined by national security has continued with the Trump Administration.
+There are ways the 3.7 million Arab Americans, approximately 35% of whom are Muslim, can strategically fight back on key issues—surveillance, bigotry, hate crimes, democracy and free speech—where national security drivers infringe on our civil rights.